 The federal tax rules applicable to awards under the 2006 Equity Incentive Plan under the tax code are summarized below.
 This summary omits the tax laws of any municipality, state, or foreign country in which a participant resides.
 Stock option grants under the 2006 Equity Incentive Plan may be intended to qualify as incentive stock options under Section 422 of the tax code or may be non-qualified stock options governed by Section 83 of the tax code.
 Generally, federal income tax is not due from a participant upon the grant of a stock option, and a deduction is not taken by the company.
-Under current tax laws, if a participant exercises a non-qualified stock option grant price.
+Under current tax laws, if a participant exercises a non-qualified stock option, he or she will have taxable income equal to the difference between the market price of the common stock on the exercise date and the stock option grant price.
 We are entitled to a corresponding deduction on our income tax return.
 A participant will not have any taxable income upon exercising an incentive stock option after the applicable holding periods have been satisfied (except that the alternative minimum tax may apply), and we will not receive a deduction when an incentive stock option is exercised.
-The treatment for a participant of a disposition of shares acquired by exercising an incentive stock option or a non-qualified stock option.
-We may be entitled to a deduction of shares acquired under an incentive stock option or a non-qualified stock option.
+The treatment for a participant of a disposition of shares acquired through the exercise of a stock option depends on how long the shares were held and whether the shares were acquired by exercising an incentive stock option or a non-qualified stock option.
+We may be entitled to a deduction in the case of a disposition of shares acquired under an incentive stock option before the applicable holding periods have been satisfied.